Knightmare (TV series): Repeats

 Reasonable ratings, combined with the high fanbase, ensured that the other seven series went on to be bought and shown over the next two years.
 It took until 8 July 2004 for all the episodes to be shown, when Episode 16 of Series 2 was broadcast 563 days after the repeats started.
 Knightmare continued to run on Challenge until 31 March 2007, when the rights to the series expired.
-By this time only five of the eight series were still being repeated, as the rights to Series 3 expired at the end of 2004, Series 4 on 31 May 2006, and Series 5 on 30 September 2006, the latter two following a final showing of those series.
+By this time, only five of the eight series were still being repeated, as the rights to Series 3 expired at the end of 2004, Series 4 on 31 May 2006, and Series 5 on 30 September 2006, the latter two following a final showing of those series.

 On 5 and 6 January 2013, the final two episodes from Series 7 were shown on the CITV channel as part of its 'Old Skool Weekend', which celebrated 30 years of ITV's programming block for children.
 According to Radio Times, Knightmare was the second most watched programme during the 'Old Skool Weekend', only being beaten by Fun House.

-On 22 April 2013, Challenge announced that they have re-acquired the first two series of Knightmare.
+On 22 April 2013, Challenge announced that they had re-acquired the first two series of Knightmare.
 The re-run began its transmission on 10 May 2013 at 10:30pm, shown as part of their 'Late Zone' strand.
-These repeats now have the ITV Studios logo at the end rather than the Anglia logo.

-On 29 June 2015, Challenge announced that they have also re-acquired the third and fourth series.
+These repeats now had the ITV Studios logo at the end rather than the Anglia logo.
+On 29 June 2015, Challenge announced that they had also re-acquired the third and fourth series.
 The re-run started airing on 25 October 2015 at 10:00am.